Skiing and sailing Antarctica

 Author Headshot

-Jean Hausser is a French scientist living in Sweden.
-At Stockholm's medical university, he leads research into guiding immune cells to find and destroy cancer cells.
-Beyond the lab, he pursues adventures from backcountry skiing and mountaineering to diving through clouds, drawn to untamed, beautiful nature.
+Jean Hausser is a scientist living in Sweden.
+At Karolinska Institute, he leads research into guiding immune cells to find and destroy cancer cells.
+Beyond the lab, he pursues adventures from backcountry skiing to skydiving, drawn to untamed, beautiful nature and to the inner terrain that extreme environments reveal.

 Get In Touch